Johnny was a member of The Kids in the late 80s and until their dissolution in the summer of 1984.

 After moving to Los Angeles, the kids decided to change their name to Six Gun Method.

-In any case, did not stay together long after their transfer to Los Angeles!
+In any case, did not stay together long after their move to Los Angeles!

 * Summer 1989 Dream Guys mention

-Concerts resoero tribute to Sheila Witkin, as well as the musicians Martinez Bruno and Giorgio Mazzola, who died recently.
-Giorgio Mazzola was once a member of The Kids.
+Concerts resoero tribute to Sheila Witkin, as well as musicians Bruno Martinez and George Mazzola, who died recently.
+George Mazzola was once a member of The Kids.
 Some of his relics were sold at auction, including signed guitars and football shirts, whose proceeds went to the Dan Marino Foundation.

 Leave a Reply